gma/nesta/README.md

     $ sudo gem install builder haml maruku rspec shotgun sinatra vlad

-Then run it straight from the git repo:
+Then clone the git repo and create some sample web pages:

     $ git clone git://github.com/gma/nesta.git
     $ cd nesta
     $ cp config/config.yml.sample config/config.yml
     $ rake setup:sample_content

+That's it - run a web server in development mode with shotgun...

     $ shotgun app.rb

-Point your web browser at [http://localhost:9393](http://localhost:9393), start editing the files in `nesta/content`, and you're off.
+...then point your web browser at http://localhost:9393.
+Start editing the files in `nesta/content`, and you're on your way.

 See [http://effectif.com/nesta](http://effectif.com/nesta) for documentation.